Skip to main content

 Method callAuto-attached

-every track() callsessionId
+every track() callsession_id

-track('sign_up', ...), track('link_clicked', ...)sessionId plus attribution signals from the current page URL
+track('sign_up', ...), track('link_clicked', ...)session_id plus attribution signals from the current page URL

 every track() call after identify() (Full consent only)userId